 I also did explore the grounds outside of the jail, which by around 3 am was a bit more pleasant, it was a bit cooler, however, I did not get a sense that anything was going on.

 Upstairs is the most oppressive part of the jail and it was the area that gave me the best sense that something could get going.
 I honestly can't imagine being locked up in such a dark, claustrophobic environment and not develop a severe case of anxiety, panic attacks, and abject depression.
-Although the cells are ample enough to move about, the medieval flat bar cell walls allowed only a sliver of light to enter the cell.
+Although the cells are ample enough to move about, the flat bar cell lattice walls allowed only a sliver of light to enter the cell.
 Even in the daytime, or with all the overhead lights on, it is extremely dark.
 If you are claustrophobic, you may want to re-think this location, or at least, really mentally prepare yourself.

 And just my two cents here, but why on earth, if you were in specter form, would you want to spend any more time in such a foreboding, dismally oppressive place?
 Perhaps this is why a significant experience that has been reported at this location is what appears to be residual or imprinted sound and voices?

 There is an interesting theory, that has been around since the 1800s, that proposes that these residual voices are "recorded" in places (place theory) because they occurred when people were experiencing extreme emotion, as in death or severe injuries, and they knowingly or unknowing sent out distress messages or thoughts to loved ones.